SamuelMosesA/AutoPlaylistSpotify/README.md

-# AutoPlaylistSpotify
+# SpotifyAutoPlaylist
-Adds liked Spotify songs into a playlist according to genre
+Autoplaylist script with genre